BarbaraDh/3DTerrain-TermiteMounds/README.md

     OUTPUT:low_points_knn[neighbours]_[name].las

-    EXPLANATION: For each point, neighbours are taken into consideration and only the lowest point remains.
+    EXPLANATION: file 'keep_bottom_points'.
+Based on the X Y values, the nearest neighbours (default: 30) are identified for each point.
+Only the point with the lowest Z value is kept.
 Duplicates are removed.

 3) Calculate normals in CloudCompare, can be done via python